 |Research study administrators||

-Study administrators assume fiduciary responsibility to ensure proper accounting for funds spent on studies conducted at Stanford.
-Adequate controls must be in place for the distribution of the funds, and costs must be allocated to the correct charge account (Project-Task-Award).
+Research study administrators assume fiduciary responsibility to ensure proper accounting for funds spent on studies conducted at Stanford.
+Adequate controls must be in place for the distribution of the funds and costs must be allocated to the correct charge account (PTA, or project, task, award).

 Human subjects are protected under California state laws and federal Health Insurance Portability and Accountability Act (HIPAA) regulations.
 As a result of these requirements, study administrators must follow certain business processes to protect the privacy of the participants.

 Only the following authorized individuals can view Human Subject Expense Request transactions:

 - The preparer

 - Transaction approvers

 Many studies are sensitive in nature and information concerning human subjects is confidential.
 To maintain anonymity, in the business purpose of the transaction, use a generic statement such as “human subject payment” and the study protocol number rather than the subject’s name or the name of the study.
 The first 30 characters of the business purpose appear in reports for the designated project, task, and award.
 For more examples, refer to Resource: Guidelines for Writing a Clear Business Purpose.

 This guidance is meant for payments to human subjects and covers the varying payment methods that are used depending on the purpose of the payment, the type of payee, and the dollar amount.

 In-kind payments are non-cash, tangible items (e.g., Stanford-branded merchandise) and can be provided to human subjects.
 This type of incentive is an alternative option and has a lower risk for fraud and administrative burden.
 They are also especially useful for individuals who may not wish to share Social Security numbers.
 IRS treats payments of in-kind items as taxable income to the recipients, meaning recipients are responsible for their tax reporting obligations to the IRS.